+The use of mainframe computers in local authorities was limited mainly to financial departments, due to the mainframe's ability to process data.
+Barrett and Leather (1984) state that planning departments did not contemplate the use of computing in the planning system until the lead up to the 1968 Town and Country Planning Act.
+The Act led planners to examine applying computer-based modelling and forecasting techniques to formal planning and organising information to support the new planning system.
 The move towards the use of computers in planning was underlined by a number of studies examining the implications of computers in the planning system.
-Notable among the studies was the joint local/central research project on the information needs of the new planning system, culminating in the influential 'General Information System for Planning' report by the Department of the Environment in 1972, (Barrett and Leather, 1984).
+Notable among the studies was the joint local/central research project on the information needs of the new planning system, culminating in the influential 'General Information System for Planning' report by the Department of the Environment in 1972 (Barrett and Leather, 1984).

-During the 1970's the use of computers in planning practice increased, utilising the systems approach for main frame computing applications.
+During the 1970's the use of computers in planning practice increased, utilising the systems approach for mainframe computing applications.
 An example of the systems approach to planning can be seen by examining the sub-regional study of Nottinghamshire and Derbyshire.
 Predictions of population growth, employment trends and levels of accessibility were used in an attempt to assess future patterns of development.
-The data was processed using a mainframe computer, producing an output in the form of a comparative score, utilising a systems model termed 'Development Potential Surface Analysis'.
-The level of score produced related to an optimal choice of development location based on the inputted variables.
-Such studies based on the systems approach, were deemed unsuccessful as the outputs were produced using logical decision making separating the output isolated from the actual development control process.
-Barrett and Leather (1984) state that the systems approach failed due to the divorce of planning theory developments from the reality of the organisational and political world in which planning takes place.
-In reality, such systems running custom written software were mere number crunchers requiring a high level of expertise with questionable results.
+The data was processed using a mainframe computer, producing an output in the form of a comparative score, utilising a systems model known as 'Development Potential Surface Analysis'.
+The level of score produced related to an optimal choice of development location-based on the inputted variables.
+Such studies based on the systems approach, were deemed unsuccessful as the outputs were produced using logical decision making separating such predictions and their embodiment in strategic plans from the actual development control process.
+Barrett and Leather (1984) argued that the systems approach failed because of the divorce of planning theory developments from the reality of the organisational and political world in which planning took place.
+In reality, such systems running custom written software were mere number crunchers requiring a high level of expertise but with results of questionable relevance.